-Join Todd Perkins for an in-depth discussion in this video Handling document metadata events, part of Developing for the Apple iCloud API with iOS (2013).
+Join Todd Perkins for an in-depth discussion in this video Handling document metadata events, part of iOS App Development: Apple iCloud API (2013).

 Our app only has one cloud document.
 But let's say you wanted to create an…app that had multiple documents, and you wanted to track all of those…documents saved in iCloud and open the ones that you want.
 To do that, you…can query the metadata.…Now the metadata is something that gets updated frequently, so your app can check…the iCloud metadata that's constantly being updated from iCloud to see what…files exist on a server without downloading them.…